-2.2.
-Data extraction, quality assessment and statistical analysis abstracted the following information in a standard format, including the name of the first author, year of publication, the region of study subjects, age of patients, source/type of samples, detection method, clinical features of cervical cancer, the sample size of case and control groups.
+Data extraction, quality assessment and statistical analysis

+Two of the Authors independently reviewed all the eligible studies.
+The data were abstracted the following information in a standard format, including the name of first author, year of publication, region of study subjects, age of patients, source/type of samples, detection method, clinical features of cervical cancer, sample size of case and control groups.
 Finally, the third reviewer independently reviewed the relevant extract data from the eligible studies.